btroncone/learn-rxjs/README.md

 #### Understanding Subjects

-A Subject is a special type of Observable that allows values to be multicasted to many Observables.
-Subjects are like EventEmitters.
+A Subject is a special type of Observable which shares a single execution path among observers.

 - [What is a Subject?](/subjects/README.md)
 - [AsyncSubject](/subjects/asyncsubject.md)